 Students apply testing to create designed outcomes and explore advanced means to communicate ideas to multiple audiences through application of product semantics, distinguishing between self-perception and how others read design artifacts.
 Principles and analytic

 vocabulary are introduced through lectures, weekly readings, discussions, and exercises.
 Project-based work will challenge students to work individually, as well as collaboratively with external parties.

 Students develop approaches that not only improve work product, but the working environment.
 The course is integrated with Design Studio 1 with various project touch points.
 Focus is on hands-on full-scale and scaled making.
 Students explore how varying degrees of

 intent, audience, and fidelity influence a project’s timeframe, final finish, and conceptual purpose.

-This course investigates opportunities for product design, production, and distribution in localized contexts, with emphasis on low-volume self-production and the use of appropriate making strategies utilizing both CNC technology as well as manual labor.
+This course investigates opportunities for product design, production, and distribution in localized contexts, with emphasis on low-volume self-production and the use of appropriate making strategies utilizing both CNC technology and manual labor.
 Using a

 satellite location for testing and short-run trial implementation, students complete hands-on project-based work in an iterative process and with a strong engagement with manufacturing.

 This course employs user-centered design methods and push-pull participatory practice to optimize creative problem solving.
 Need-finding exercises challenge students to assess and substantiate compatibility with input from market, community, business, and